State Certification Exam Requirements, General Policies

 |BASIC SKILLS EXAMS:||

-In order for you to meet requirements for participation in your desired demonstration teaching (DT) cohort, you must pass one of the following categories of exams prior to DT:
+In order for you to meet requirements for participation in your desired demonstration teaching (DT) cohort, you must attempt all of the following categories of exams prior to DT:

-While any of the three requirements listed above satisfy requirements for DT, all requirements listed above that apply to you must be completed in order to graduate from your program.
+All content exam categories listed above that apply to you must be passed in order to graduate from your program.
 In addition, no student can receive a university recommendation for licensure until all state content and pedagogy (see below) exams are passed.
 It is highly recommended that you pass all applicable content exams prior to DT to avoid potential delays with graduation or licensure.
 No initial program student will be cleared for graduation without a passing score on all required WGU Program Requirement Exams and state content exam(s).